premchander-revature/interviewquestions/Java Automation/testing-fundamentals-IS.md

 <blockquote>

-- With the right mindset, developers are able to test their own code.
+- With the right mindset, developers can test their own code.
 - The separation of this responsibility to a tester is typically done to help focus effort and provide additional benefits, such as an independent view by trained and professional testing resources.

 </blockquote>